Harry Reid: State politics

 Reid returned to Nevada after law school and served as Henderson city attorney before being elected to the Nevada Assembly for the multi-member fourth district of Clark County in 1968.
 In 1970, at age 30, Reid was chosen by O'Callaghan as his running mate for Lieutenant Governor of Nevada.
-Reid and O'Callaghan won their respective races, and Reid served as lieutenant governor from 1971 until 1974, when he ran for the U.S. Senate seat that was being vacated by Alan Bible.
+Reid and O'Callaghan won their respective races, and Reid served as lieutenant governor from 1971 to 1974, when he ran for the U.S. Senate seat that was being vacated by Alan Bible.
 He lost by fewer than 700 votes to former governor Paul Laxalt.
 In 1975, Reid ran for mayor of Las Vegas and lost to Bill Briare.

 Reid served as chairman of the Nevada Gaming Commission from 1977 to 1981.
 When Jack Gordon offered Reid a $12,000 bribe to get approval of new games for casinos, Reid brought in the FBI to tape Gordon's bribery attempt and arrest him.
-After FBI agents interrupted the transaction as prearranged, Reid lost his temper and attempted to choke Gordon, saying "You son of a bitch, you tried to bribe me!" before agents stopped him.
+After FBI agents interrupted the transaction as prearranged, Reid lost his temper and attempted to choke Gordon, saying, "You son of a bitch, you tried to bribe me!" before agents stopped him.
 Gordon was convicted in 1979 and sentenced to six months in prison.
 Reid presided over the 1979 hearing that refused to issue a gaming license to casino operator Frank Rosenthal because of his ties to organized crime groups such as the Chicago Outfit and particularly his close personal association with mobster Anthony Spilotro.
 Reid later stated that "Rosenthal was the only person that I was ever afraid of."
 Rosenthal loudly and publicly confronted Reid after the hearing, telling gathered reporters that he had performed many personal favors for Reid.
 Reid conceded under heated interrogation from Rosenthal that the two men had met for lunch at his Stardust Resort and Casino and that he had asked Rosenthal to cover up undesirable news stories.
 FBI wiretaps captured mobsters claiming that Reid was under their control, causing governor Robert List to feel pressure to ask Reid to resign.
 However, List believed Reid's assertions that the accusations were baseless.
 In 1981, Reid's wife found a bomb attached to the family station wagon; Reid suspected it was placed by Rosenthal or Gordon, although this has never been proven in court.

 Member of the U.S. House of Representatives

-Before the 1980 census, Nevada had only a single at-large member of the United States House of Representatives, but population growth in the 1970s resulted in the state picking up a second district.
+Before the 1980 census, Nevada had only a single at-large member of the United States House of Representatives, but population growth in the 1970s led to the state gaining a second district.
 Reid won the Democratic nomination for the 1st district, based in Las Vegas, in 1982, and easily won the general election.
 He was re-elected in 1984.

 Reid was instrumental in the establishment of Great Basin National Park, sponsoring the bill creating it in 1986 and ensuring the protection of Wheeler Peak and groves of bristlecone pine.